wittigue/denbi-modsim.github.io/workshop_08-2022/agenda.md

 ## Workshop Agenda

-* Tuesday (Sep 27th): 10:00 - 17:00 COPASI
+* Tuesday (Aug 9th): 10:00 - 17:00 COPASI
-* Wednesday (Sep 28th): 09:30 - 18:00 CellNetAnalyzer
+* Wednesday (Aug 10th): 09:30 - 18:00 CellNetAnalyzer
-* Thursday (Sep 29th): 09:30 - 17:00 SABIO-RK and SEEK
+* Thursday (Aug 11th): 09:30 - 17:00 SABIO-RK and SEEK

 [How to get to the workshop!](get_there.html)

+### Requirements

-* Please install/download the software tools and additional material prior to the workshop:
+Please install/download the software tools and additional material prior to the workshop:

 #### COPASI